MatthewFinster/MatthewFinster/README.md

 ---

 ## 👯 I’m looking to collaborate on...
+- **Any open-source projects that combine data analysis with impactful real-world applications**.
 - **Innovative educational tools or resources for teaching mathematics**.
-- **Open-source projects that combine data analysis with impactful real-world applications**.

 ---